-“If you die on the way here, Paul, we’re all screwed,” they’d say.
+“If you die on the way here, Andrea, we’re all screwed,” they’d say.
 “You have to start hiring people who are as good as you so that we can replace you if we have to.”

-“We were the startup that never knew the startup rules,” he says.
+“We were the startup that never knew the startup rules,” she says.
 “I did everything very intentionally not by the book.
 We never talked about management, team, structure, or process.
 The rules felt wrong to me.”

 In order succeed and do something really creative, you have to know when to break your own process.